porsche-design-system/porsche-design-system/packages/storefront/src/pages/developing/components-ready.md

 This is useful when you want to show a loading indicator for only a part of your application's interface, e.g. the sidebar and only care about components inside.

+You can also specify the [`readyState`](https://developer.mozilla.org/en-US/docs/Web/API/Document/readyState) that the document or component should reach before the promise resolves.
+The default `readyState` is set to `complete`, but you can adjust it to other states like `interactive` or `loading` based on your requirements.

 ```tsx
 import { componentsReady } from '@porsche-design-system/components-{js|angular|react|vue}';